samidukushalaya/samidukushalaya/README.md

 ## 🚀 What I Do

 - ✅ Design and build scalable ETL/ELT pipelines.
-- ✅ Work with tools like Apache Spark, Airflow, and dbt
+- ✅ Work with tools like Apache Spark, Airflow, and dbt.
 - ✅ Manage data lakes and warehouses (e.g., AWS S3, Snowflake, BigQuery)
 - ✅ Write efficient SQL and Python for data processing